 MATH 255 - ORDINARY DIFFERENTIAL EQUATIONS.
+Elective.
 Ordinary differential equations of first and second order: exact solutions and numerical methods, use of mathematical software.
 Systems of differential equations.
-Laplace transforms.
+Laplace transforms if time permits.
 Applications in physics, chemistry, biology.
-Prerequisite: Calculus III.
-3 credits language suitable for compute intensive applications, such as C++.
-Development, implementation, and debugging of algorithms for selected computational problems on workstations and clusters.
-Prerequisite: Symbolic Computing or permission of the Department chairperson.
+Pre-requisite: Calculus III.

 MATH 261 - SYMBOLIC COMPUTING.
+Elective.
 Concepts and practical use of a Computer Algebra System such as Maple: Data types and control structures.
 Two- and three dimensional plotting.
 Symbolic computing of solutions to selected problems in algebra and analysis.
 Contrasting exact and numerical solutions.